emils-belo/Opti/README.md

 # Opti
 A minimalistic gym tracking app built using swift
 .
-View PDF to view screenshots and the description of the app
+View Opti.pdf to view screenshots and the description of the app